1jour1vin

 attractive

-"Easy to drink, well made, nothing out of place, really enjoyable! ~ Decanter"
+“Easy to drink, well-made, nothing out of place—it’s truly delightful! ~ Decanter”

-Fresh and lively nose of red and black fruits, summer berries.
-Lively and fun, succulent, but in a really calm and controlled way, with mouthwatering acidity, but very well balanced by salty, just-right tannins.
-Easy to drink, well made, nothing out of place, it's thoroughly enjoyable and easy, with fresh fruit, firm tannins and a stony touch that adds freshness.
-Not elegant, but simple and well crafted.
+“A fresh, lively nose of red and black fruits and summer berries.
+Lively and fun, succulent, yet in a truly calm and controlled way, with enticing acidity that’s beautifully balanced by savory, just-gripping tannins.
+Easy to drink, well-made, nothing out of place—it’s thoroughly pleasant and approachable, with fresh fruit, firm tannins, and a stony touch that lends freshness.
+Not elegant, but simple and well-crafted.
 Slightly spicy on the finish.
-There is still a little strength beneath the acidity."
+There’s still a bit of power beneath the acidity.”
 (Decanter 2023)

-Buy your Dauzac wines at the best price in a private sale!
+Buy your Dauzac wines at the best prices in a private sale!

 Rated site